aswanism/Package-OlleyesConvertArrangePNGtoPDF/README.md

 c.
 Open the folder and you can see 2 png files (page_01.png & page_02.png).
 Keep the names as they are.

-Step 2 Install OlleyesConvertArrangePNGtoPDF Package
+Step 2 Install Packages
 a.
-Launch R  and open new R script.
+Install these 2 packages before you proceed to the next step:
+   i. install.packages("devtools")
+   ii. install.packages("magick")

 b.
-Type in these code and run it:
+Install "Package-OlleyesConvertArrangePNGtoPDF" by typing in these code and run it:

    library(devtools)
-build("OlleyesConvertPNGtoPDF")
+   install.github("aswanism/Package-OlleyesConvertArrangePNGtoPDF")

 Step 3.
-Use package
+Use "Package-OlleyesConvertArrangePNGtoPDF package
 a.
 Use this script to generate your pdf files:

 library(OlleyesConvertArrangePNGtoPDF)
+library(magick)

 file_source <- "From/Your/Computer"
 OD_file <- "page_01.pdf"
 OS_file <- "page_02.pdf"
-Output_file <- "ChooseTheAppropriateName.pdf" #Example: Subj 1_11-07-24_OU_Olleyes
+Output_file <- "ChooseTheAppropriateName.pdf" #Example: "Subj 1_11-07-24_OU_Olleyes.pdf"

 convert_pngs_to_pdf(file_source, OD_file, OS_file, Output_file)